 INTRODUCTION

-In nature, plants face threats from a variety of biotic agents such as pathogens and herbivorous insects that can severely harm host plants (Ebrahim et al. , 2011).
-The primary strategy for managing plant diseases has been the use of pesticides (Prasannath et al. , 2014).
+In nature, plants face threats from a variety of biotic agents such as pathogens and herbivorous insects that can severely harm host plants (Ebrahim et al., 2011).
+The primary strategy for managing plant diseases has been the use of pesticides (Prasannath et al., 2014).
 Nevertheless, there is an increasing worry about finding alternative strategies that seek to reduce the negative effects of pesticides on both the environment and human health.
 One such eco-friendly method of disease control is the induction of systemic resistance against plant pathogens (De Costa and Prasannath 2015).
 When plants are subjected to attacks from pathogens and herbivores, these pressures can trigger biochemical and physiological alterations in plants, such as enhancing the strength of the cell wall through lignification, suberization, and callose deposition; by generating phenolic compounds, phytoalexins, and pathogenesis-related (PR) proteins which subsequently deter various pathogen invasions (Bowles,1990).
-Among these, generating and accumulating PR proteins in response to an invading pathogen is crucial.
-Plants bolster their defense mechanisms by stimulating the activity of a wide array of defense enzymes, which are PR proteins, specifically peroxidase, β-1,3-glucanase, chitinase, polyphenol oxidase, and phenylalanine ammonia lyase that can reduce an herbivore's feeding and also the speed of disease progression (Vengadaramana, 2017, Kumari and Deborah et al. , 2001).
+Among these, generating and accumulating PR proteins in response to an invading pathogen is crucial (Yadav et al., 2025).
+Plants bolster their defense mechanisms by stimulating the activity of a wide array of defense enzymes, which are PR proteins, specifically peroxidase, β-1,3-glucanase, chitinase, polyphenol oxidase, and phenylalanine ammonia lyase that can reduce an herbivore's feeding and also the speed of disease progression (Vengadaramana, 2017, Kumari and Deborah et al., 2001).
 Resistance mediated by host plants against pathogens Interactions between plants and pathogens can result in successful infection (a compatible response) or resistance (an incompatible response).
 In incompatible interactions, viruses, bacteria, or fungi that infect plants will provoke a series of localized responses within and surrounding the infected host cells.
-These responses are associated with an oxidative burst (Dixon and Lamb, 1997), which may result in cell death (Schmelzer and Kombrink , 2001).
-The pathogen might be ‘trapped’ within dead cells.
-It can prevent the sp
+These responses are associated with an oxidative burst (Dixon and Lamb, 1997), which may result in cell death (Schmelzer and Kombrink , 2001

 PLANT RESPONSES TO STRESS